 - I Timothy 2:1b-2

-Prayer for all because salvation for all begins with prayer for all.
-Even those in authority, kings and rulers.
-At the time, there was an issue in the church that it was not right to pray for pagan rulers.
-Yet, when our society is at peace and running well, it is easier to proclaim the gospel.
+Prayer for all because salvation for all begins with prayer.
+Even those in authority, kings and rulers, are to be subjects of our prayers.
+At that time, there was an issue in the church where some felt that it was not right to pray for pagan rulers.
+Paul, however, teaches them that when society is at peace and running well, it is easier to proclaim the gospel and for this reason it is necessary to pray for those whose charge it is to maintain that social order.

-- Tranquil and quiet – calm and without strife describes the goal of rulers in society, to maintain this and justice.
+- Tranquil and quiet - A calm and orderly nation without strife describes the priority task of rulers in society, this and to maintain justice as well.

 - Godliness and dignity - These words describe a Christian's state of mind in an environment of quietness and tranquility.
-Godliness = devoted to God.
-Dignity = serious, sober.
+Godliness means that one is devoted to God.
+Dignity describes one who is serious or sober-minded.

 This is good and acceptable in the sight of God our Savior, 4 who desires all men to be saved and to come to the knowledge of the truth.